eyedeekay/si-i2p-plugin/misc/README.md

-Something something destination-as-login something something accountable alias something something I promise to write it later but they have genuine importance and I just want to point that out to any haters.
+Something something destination-as-login something something accountable alias something something I promise to write it later but they have genuine importance and I just want to point that out to any default proxy haters.